nexcess/nexcess-api-docs/CloudAccount.md

 ## GET

 ### Retrieve list of cloud accounts
-To retrieve a list of all the cloud accounts associated with an account make a call to `/cloud-account` with your API key.
+To retrieve a list of all the cloud accounts associated with an account make a call to `/cloud-account` with an API key.

 __Example 1__
 ```shell